paulocaldas/stranded-ASE/README.md

 --rgpl <PLATFORM>: Read Group Platform (PL tag).
 Default: Illumina.
 Valid values include ILLUMINA, SOLID, PACBIO, etc. <br>
 --rgpu <UNIT>: Read Group Platform Unit (PU tag).
 Default: base name of input BAM + .unit. <br>
  -o <file>: Specify the output BAM file name.
 Default: <input_bam_base>.RG.bam in the input BAM's directory. <br>

-### 3. Filter VCF for PASS Heterozygous SNPs
-ASEReadCounter can only assess allelic expression at heterozygous sites.
-Filtering the VCF to retain only PASS heterozygous SNPs reduces runtime, removes noise from failed variant calls, and excludes indels which have ambiguous read counts unsuitable for allele-specific analysis.

-`bash src/run-filterVCF.sh <filename.vcf.gz> <sample_name>`

-- Filters for PASS heterozygous SNPs only — indels and failed variants excluded
-- Writes output to `filename.HET.SNPs.vcf.gz`
-- The sample name **must match** the sample column in your VCF header
-- This output file is what you pass as `<variants.vcf>` to the main pipeline

 ## Background Functions